slic3r/Slic3r-Manual/src/expert-mode/variable-layer-height.md

 Static Layer Height Table {#static-layer-height-table}
 ----------------

-The second tab (fig. )
+The layer height table allows to define a layer height for a particular range along the Z axis, given in millimeters.
+The values from this table will override both, the default and adaptively generated layer heights, but not the interactively modified curve in the `Adaptive layers` tab.

-presents a table where each row defines a layer height for a particular range along the Z axis, given in millimeters.
-In this example the walls of the model are printed at 0.4mm, the steeper parts of the roof are printed at 0.2mm, and the less steep at 0.15mm.
+In this example the steepest base of the model is printed at 0.4mm, the steeper parts of the roof are printed at 0.2mm, and the less steep at 0.15mm.
 Note that each range divides exactly by the given layer height so there are no "gaps" between sections.

- ![Variable layer height options - Layers.](images/variable_layer_height/variable_layer_height_options_tab_2.png "fig:")

-The resulting G-Code (fig.
-) shows a higher
-definition which should result in a higher quality print.

- ![Example with variable layer
-height.](images/variable_layer_height/example_gcode_variable_layer_heights.png "fig:")

-Fig.  shows the example model printed.
-The print on the left has 0.4mm layer height throughout, whereas the print on the right has the variable layer height.

- ![Example print with variable layer height.](images/variable_layer_height/example_print.jpg "fig:")

-An additional feature of the variable layers height option is that by entering a zero for a range that part of the model will not be printed.
-Fig.  shows the G-Code where layers between 0 and 4mm are skipped.
-This is a useful way of dividing a tall model into multiple, shorter sections which can be printed individually and assembled afterwards.

- ![Example with skipped
-layers.](images/variable_layer_height/example_gcode_skipped_layers.png "fig:")
+ ![User defined table of layer heights certain ranges of the object.](images/variable_layer_height/layer_height_table.png "fig:")

+ ![Resulting G-Code from the settings in the table shown above.](images/variable_layer_height/layer_height_table_gcode.png "fig:")

 [^1]: [Adaptive Slicing for the FDM Process Revisited, 13th IEEE Conference on Automation Science and Engineering (CASE-2017)](https://tams.informatik.uni-hamburg.de/publications/2017/Adaptive Slicing for the FDM Process Revisited.pdf)